You are required to provide an undergraduate grade point average (UGPA) in the Academic History section of your application.

 Below are some important points to remember when calculating your UGPA.

-- It is not necessary to pay for a credential evaluation if you are using the Foreign Credits GPA Calculator.
+- It is not necessary to pay for a credential evaluation if you are using the Scholaro GPA Calculator.
 Therefore, we suggest this method.
 You will need to cut and paste the converted results into a word processing or spreadsheet program to create a PDF document for upload.
 Otherwise, the results will be cut off.
 This may result in a significantly longer processing time.

 - The UGPA should include all undergraduate course work completed at the time of submission of the application.